Sheekovic/Config-Decryptor/README.md

 9. OTP Refresh.
    - The OTP for each account will be refreshed every second to show the current code.
 The table will display the updated OTP in real-time.

+### SquashIT Tool - File Compression
+1. Go to the "SquashIT" tab.
+2. Select the file you want to compress by clicking "Browse".
+3. Choose the compression method (zlib, gzip, tar.zlib).
+4. Set the compression level (0-9).
+5. Click "Compress" to start the compression process.

+### UnSquashIT Tool - File Decompression
+1. Go to the "SquashIT" tab.
+2. Select the compressed file by clicking "Browse".
+3. Click "UnSquashIT" to decompress the file.

+### ConvertX Tool - File Conversion
+1. Go to the "ConvertX" tab.
+2. Select the file you want to convert by clicking "Browse".
+3. Choose the conversion type (image to Base64, Base64 to image, text encoding, Base64 to text).
+4. Click "Convert" to start the conversion process.
+5. The converted file will be saved in the same directory as the original file.

 ## Themes and Font Customization
 1. Go to the "Settings" tab.
 2. Change the theme from the dropdown list.